 The bottom line is this: From poop - those deep, dark, messy places in life - some of the most beautiful, nourishing and powerful things are born.
 The question is, do you embrace and use your poop or discard it?

-This past Sunday, my husband and I received an amazing message from Pastor Carl Lentz entitled Embrace the Grace.
-In this message, Pastor Carl talked about the very thing I'm addressing in this newsletter - poop (although he didn't call it that).
+This past Sunday, my husband and I received an amazing message from our Pastor entitled Embrace the Grace.
+In this message, he talked about the very thing I'm addressing in this newsletter - poop (although he didn't call it that).

 Coincidentally, I started reading a book on the train ride to church entitled The War of Art.
-I finished the first "book," which is all about resistance, and it is completely in line with Pastor Carl's message.
+I finished the first "book," which is all about resistance, and it is completely in line with the Pastor's message.
 We resist work because it is hard.
 It requires us to confront our pain and fears, something that's not easy.

 Even more coincidentally, I had already sketched out and planned this month's newsletter more than a week prior.
 Now if that's not God telling me to write about this, I don't know what is.
 But I digress...